grannycart/bbq-bicycle/notes/notes-and-todos.md

 		Always cross to the other side of the street from where people are walking
 * [ ] Add Bonnie&Clyde and jake braking to Urban Dictionary
 * [ ] Finish and submit bicycling in NYC is safe to NY times
+	* [ ] (or at least re-read drafts, maybe they should be included here?)
+* Mauna Kea
+	* Like the Dopesmoker of bicycle rides --- the lowest and the slowest
+	* Ride Fuji: change out front chainring to a 22t 1:1?
+Would that do it?
+Test in the catskills
+	* Always wanted to go to Hawaii, but didn't want to be a tourist.
+(Well, I AM a tourist, but of a different stripe.)
+	* Description of the ride from Hilo to Mauna Kea